SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 > **💡 Note**<br>
 > The extra pair of parentheses represents a table line.
-The # sign indicates that the line type can be derived from the context.
+The `#` character indicates that the line type can be derived from the context.
 The assignment deletes the existing content of the internal table on the left side.

 ``` abap
 itab = VALUE #( ( line )